SMS Compliance and UK GDPR: How Remindlo Keeps You Compliant

 Giving Customers Control: The Opt-Out Process

-Alternatively, you can remove a customer from the system entirely.
+Data deletion: You can remove a customer from the system entirely.
 This completely deletes their data, fulfilling their "right to erasure" under UK GDPR.

 Your Responsibilities as a Business